andrew-lozoya/nginx-ecs-otel-webserver-module/README.md

 # nginx-ecs-otel-webserver-module
-The full example repo showcasing two different instrumentation collection methods of otel-webserver-module on Nginx running in ECS
+The full example repo showcasing instrumentation collection method of otel-webserver-module on Nginx running in ECS
-- New Relic OTLP
 - ADOT OTEL Collector as a Sidecar

 ## Install the module for NGINX